Anaplan’s Data and Security Policy

 • 1.3 Availability – Maximizing availability of information.

 2. Security Program.
-Anaplan strives to maintain an effective security program, aligned with ISO 27001 standards and NIST 800-53 standards consisting of many of the industry’s best practices, which includes the following:
+Anaplan strives to maintain an effective security program, aligned with ISO 27000 series standards and NIST Cybersecurity Framework standards consisting of many of the industry’s best practices, which includes the following:

-• 2.3 Conducting periodic reviews of any prior security incidents and subsequent remediation; and
+• 2.4 Conducting periodic reviews of any prior security incidents and subsequent remediation;

-• 2.4 Having a written security policy that explicitly addresses and provides guidance to its personnel in furtherance of the confidentiality, integrity and availability of Client Data and Anaplan’s systems.
-The policies are endorsed by Anaplan’s senior management and state ramifications for noncompliance.
+• 2.5 Maintaining a detailed written security policy that explicitly addresses and provides guidance to its personnel in furtherance of the confidentiality, integrity and availability of Client Data and Anaplan’s systems.
+The policies are endorsed by Anaplan’s senior management and state ramifications for noncompliance;

-• 2.5 Having Anaplan resources (i.e. identified individual(s)) to foster and focus on information security efforts, led by Anaplan’s Chief Information Security Officer.
+• 2.6 Having Anaplan resources (i.e., identified individual(s)) to foster and focus on information security efforts, led by Anaplan’s Chief Information Security Officer;

 3. Architecture.

 • 3.1 Private and Public Cloud.
 Anaplan either wholly owns, or it manages, maintains and controls access to the systems used to provide the Anaplan Service as hosted out of data center facilities in the United States and in Europe (the “Anaplan Private Cloud”).
-Anaplan also engages with third-party providers of cloud infrastructure as identified in our List of Subprocessors to operate the Anaplan Service to store Client model data through their infrastructure under Anaplan’s direction (the “Anaplan Public Cloud”), with the application and platform metadata stored and operate out of the Anaplan Private Cloud data center facilities.
+Anaplan also engages with third-party providers of cloud infrastructure as identified in our List of Subprocessors to operate the Anaplan Service to store Client model data through their infrastructure under Anaplan’s direction (the “Anaplan Public Cloud”), with the application and platform metadata stored and operated out of the Anaplan Private Cloud data center facilities.
 All data centers are backed up for disaster recovery purposes to a corresponding data center in the same region.
 That is, United States data centers are backed up to United States disaster recovery data centers while European data centers are backed up in Europe.
-Each facility is fully protected 24x7x365 by a variety of security measures such as, by way of example, fences, walls, moats, mantraps, security guards and video cameras.
+Cloud environments are backed up to a different availability zone in the same region.
+Each facility is fully protected 24x7x365 by a variety of security measures such as, by way of example, fences, walls, moats, mantraps, badge-reader doors, biometric authentication devices, security guards and video cameras.
 All activity is logged, recorded and stored for no less than 30 days.
 Entry to each facility requires prior authorization and verification of government-issued identification and biometric confirmation.
-Each facility has an annual audit by industry leading firms for ISO 27001 and Service Organization Control compliance.
-Please review the platform subprocessor information for both Anaplan Private Cloud and Anaplan Public Cloud locations and backup regions.
+Each facility has an annual audit by industry-leading firms for ISO 27001 and Service Organization Control compliance.
+Please review the platform Subprocessor information for both Anaplan Private Cloud and Anaplan Public Cloud locations and backup regions.

 • 3.2 Redundant Infrastructure.
 Anaplan infrastructure utilizes a redundant “active/passive” design to enable full operational failover.